 If you want to track your employees' time, there is an easy way to do it using Google Sheets that does not involve complicated formulas or macros.
 This technique will also have the ability to calculate an overnight shift.
+The linked file can be copied into your own Drive and used as a template.

 One of the most difficult things when working with dates and time in Sheets is getting them in the cells correctly.
 A protection against that, data validation, can be used to reject invalid inputs.